-Away from life on the farm, downtown York is a short drive away for some retail therapy at unique, locally owned shops.
+Away from life on the farm, downtown York is a short drive away for some retail therapy at unique, locally-owned shops.
 Stop in to one of several antique shops or head to Dogma & Fetch, the largest dog retail warehouse in the county.
-We hope you’re hungry, because York also boasts great dining experiences with restaurants like YoCo Taste Trail stop Hoof & Barrel or Dana’s Bakery, who hails from New Jersey and used to work with the Cake Boss himself at Carlos’ Bakery!
+We hope you’re hungry because York also boasts great dining experiences with restaurants like The Garden Cafe and other local favorites like Hoof and Barrel and Congress St. Cafe!

 If you hadn’t noticed, there’s no shortage of outdoor recreation spots in York County.
 The Anne Springs Close Greenway is a 2,100-acre nature preserve tucked away in Fort Mill.
 The property features two suspension bridges, 36 miles of trails for all skill levels perfect for hiking and biking, Lake Haigler, and so much more.
 The best part?
 You can go horseback riding and you don’t even have to bring your own horse!
 Take a one-hour guided trail ride for an unforgettable tour around the property.

 What’s more “fall” than a seasonal beverage at your favorite brewery?
 York County’s beer scene includes seven breweries that make up the YoCo Brew Trail – all with their own unique fall staple.
-Head to Legal Remedy Brewing, York County’s first brewery, or their sister location LRB Cantina, for their annual release of Lawtoberfest, a traditional Oktoberfest-style beer.
+Head to Legal Remedy Brewing, York County’s first brewery, for their annual release of Lawtoberfest, a traditional Oktoberfest-style beer.
 Fort Mill’s first brewery, Amor Artis, puts their own spin on fall with two popular releases: a traditional Marzen lager, or a smoked pumpkin porter for those with an adventurous palate.
-Slow Play Brewing in Rock Hill delivers dessert in liquid form with their Carrot Cake brown ale.
-No matter where you end up, each brewery has something for everyone and great outdoor seating options to relax on.